ERC-PARTISAN/erc-partisan/Notes_Bugs_ToDos.md

   - Do not make updates in the *_site* folder since it is generated based on the .md files!
   - *_include* → *_layouts* → *home.html*
+    - includes also css code for spacing etc
+    - There is a backup file before all the changes have been made
   - *_data* → *features.json*

 - **CSS files**